Elon Musk, Tesla Factory, Fremont (CA, USA). Flickr Image.

 Tesla’s sources of liquidity include cash and cash equivalents, short-term investments, and credit facilities from banks.

-Apart from cash, investments, and credit facilities, Tesla also obtains its cash through operating activities.
+Besides cash, investments, and credit facilities, Tesla obtains its cash through operating activities.

-In short, Tesla should be able to meet its payment obligations all the way to fiscal 2024 and beyond.
+In short, Tesla appears to be able to adequately meet its payment obligations all the way to fiscal 2025 and beyond.
+As a result, Tesla does not seem to have a debt issue or problem.

 Credit Rating